How to re-size Azure virtual networks that are peered—now in preview

-Check out the video to successfully add a new address prefix on an Azure Virtual Network that is peered to another virtual network, using the Azure portal.
+Check out the video and our Azure Virtual Network documentation to successfully add a new address prefix on an Azure Virtual Network that is peered to another virtual network, using the Azure portal.

 We will have several improvements to the user experience rolling out in the next few weeks.
 These will include a single-click (bulk) option on the Azure portal to “sync” multiple peers when an address space change is made as well as improved warning and error messages.
 Additionally, support for virtual networks that are peered across Azure Active Directory tenants will also be gradually rolled out.